 If you cannot get hold of chocolate with 60% cocoa solids try mixing ⅓ milk chocolate (with 30% cocoa solids) and ⅔ dark chocolate (with 70% cocoa solids).

-There’s no need to get too caught up on premium quality coffee here.
-This is an easy-going coffee drink and the espresso flavour is somewhat diluted by the other ingredients, so save the expensive beans for a straighter coffee.
+There's no need to get too caught up on premium quality coffee here.
+This is an easy-going coffee drink and the espresso flavour is somewhat diluted by the other ingredients, so save the expensive beans for a straight coffee.

-Expert tips
+Expert Tips

 - Taste the drink before adding any sugar to it.
 This Baileys and coffee drink is sweet enough for my tastes, but feel free to add a little extra sweetness if you think otherwise.